dennisvandalen/shipment-url-parser-php/README.md

 - [Dennis van Dalen](https://github.com/dennisvandalen)
 - [All Contributors](../../contributors)

+## Create a new release

+- Push changes to the main branch
+- Update the changelog
+- Create a new release on GitHub with GitHub CLI: `gh release create 1.0.5`

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.